Phantom Planet: Side projects and related work

-Farrar joined a band called Operation Aloha with members of Gomez, Maroon 5.
-Operation Aloha's self-titled, fourth full-length album was released on May 12, 2009.
+Farrar joined a band called Operation Aloha with members of Gomez and Maroon 5.
+Operation Aloha's self-titled, lone album was released on May 12, 2009.
 It was recorded over a period of 30 days in Maui, Hawaii.

+In 2011, Farrar formed the project Bubble and Strife with fellow musician and his wife Stephanie Eitel, formerly of Agent Sparks.

-Since 2012, Farrar is touring with Maroon 5 – as an additional band member – on guitars, occasionally on the bass guitar, percussion, backing vocals, turntables and providing samples and other special effects (using the MPC).
+Since 2012, Farrar is touring with Maroon 5 (of whom he was prior a frequent collaborator with) – as an additional band member – on guitars, occasionally on the bass guitar, percussion, backing vocals, turntables and providing samples and other special effects (using the MPC).
 He co-wrote and co-produced a few of the band's songs on almost all of their studio albums and also remixed one of their songs, which is called "Woman", on Call and Response: The Remix Album, released in 2008.
 On August 31, 2012 – during a show in Argentina on the Overexposed World Tour – Farrar filled-in for Mickey Madden on the bass guitar for the very first time.
 He subsequently filled-in for Madden on the next few shows of the tour.
 In 2016, he has become an official member.

-Robinson went on tour with the band Miniature Tigers in January, February and March 2009.
-He toured as member of singer/songwriter John Graney's Southern California surf band The Californian, in the summer of 2009.
+Robinson went on tour with the band Miniature Tigers in early 2009.
+He also toured as member of singer/songwriter John Graney's Southern California surf band The Californian, in the summer of 2009.
 The band then included John Graney (vocals), himself (guitar and vocals), Jonathan Price (guitar, keys, and vocals), Wendy Wang (bass and vocals), Mike Hopkins (drums).

 Robinson has three projects, Twin Terrors, Dead Honcho, which has songs uploaded to SoundCloud, and Fist Fright with Andrew Parker, which currently has three songs posted on Bandcamp.

 Former drummer Jeff Conrad has a project called Vibe Mountain.